play-with-docker/play-with-docker.github.io/_posts/2017-01-20-swarm-stack-intro.markdown

 A stack is a group of service that are deployed together.
 The docker-stack.yml in the current folder will be used to deploy the voting app as a stack.

 ```.term1
 docker stack deploy --compose-file=docker-stack.yml voting_stack
 ```

-Node: been able to create a stack from a docker compose file is a great feature added in Docker 1.13.
+Note: been able to create a stack from a docker compose file is a great feature added in Docker 1.13.

 Check the stack deployed from the first terminal

 ```.term1
 docker stack ls
 ```

 The output should be the following one.
 It indicates the 6 services of the voting app's stack (named voting_stack) have been deployed.

 ```
 NAME          SERVICES
 voting_stack  6
 ```

 Let's check the service within the stack

 ```.term1
 docker stack services voting_stack
 ```

 The output should be like the following one (your ID should be different though).

 ```
 ID            NAME                     MODE        REPLICAS  IMAGE
 10rt1wczotze  voting_stack_visualizer  replicated  1/1       dockersample